Skip to main content

 This video, along with other testing, helped the surgical team towards a decision as his right side is visibly more involved than his left.

 After 8 years of relative seizure freedom, Trevor suffered a relapse in 2017.
-We are seeing three distinct seizure types: hemi (right side only) tonic and tonic clonic, and also complex partial seizures.
+In the beginning there were three distinct seizure types: hemi (right side only) tonic, hemi tonic clonic, and complex partial seizures.
 His seizures vary in length and intensity, at times requiring rescue medication and at times include respiratory distress.
 Unfortunately medication was no longer effective.
 We are working with his treatment team to find the best treatment options to give him the fullest quality of life possible.

 Trevor currently has three seizure types: focal tonic, right side tonic clonic, and focal with impaired awareness (complex partial).
 When he relapsed (April 2017) we saw mostly tonic seizures which lasted just seconds.
 Over the past year we've watched as his seizures have lengthened and intensified.
 He is averaging 4 seizures a day.
 Most of them are tonic-clonic and resolve within 30 seconds.
 We see longer (2-4 minute) complex partials at least once a week.
 His complex partials often begin with a tonic-clonic before transitioning to a complex partial.
 It's difficult to capture a whole even on video.
 This seizure began as a tonic-clonic (not on video) before transitioning into what you observe, which we refer to as complex partial.
 We don't always see his eyes move like they do in this clip, but it is not uncommon to have his right eye divert inward during his seizures.